Susan Smith Blakely: In Her Own Words

 Susan Smith Blakely Bio

 Ms. Blakely graduated from the University of Wisconsin with distinction and from Georgetown Law where she was a teaching fellow.
 Her diverse background includes private practice with law firms, specializing in litigation and land use law, experience in both state and federal courts and before administrative commissions and boards, and service in the public sector as Chief of Staff for an elected official.
-Ms. Blakely also has published comprehensive articles in academic law journals:
+Ms. Blakely also has published the following comprehensive articles in academic law journals:

 Credit Opportunities for Women: The ECOA and Its Effects, Wisconsin Law Review, Fall 1981.